Appraisers love a great antique with wonderful provenance. But exactly what does that mean?

 If you can present evidence that the tale you are passing along with a piece is true, that can measurably add value to it.
 This is especially relevant if the previous owner is a famous individual or the person who crafted the piece is well-known and their work is avidly sought by collectors.

-There are a number of ways to exhibit the provenance of an item, including:
+There are a number of ways to exhibit the provenance of an item.

 Having an original bill of sale or receipt is always a great way to prove the origin of an item and when it was made.
 That type of documentation is rarely included with most of the old stuff we run across.
 Something a bit more readily available might be an original receipt offering verification that a celebrity item was purchased directly from their estate through an auction company or estate sale.
 Of course, the receipt needs to include specifics in the description of the item to be considered a viable form of provenance.
 Even when celebrity pieces change hands through auctions time and again, there's usually a paper trail leading back to the estate of the original owner.

-- Handwritten Notes or Inscriptions - When an item comes with a handwritten note from a celebrity or historical figure that can be verified, that's a great form of provenance.
+When an item comes with a handwritten note from a celebrity or historical figure that can be verified, that's a great form of provenance.
 Sometimes with exceptionally valuable items, it will be necessary to have the handwriting authenticated.
-A type of inscription such as a plaque (like the one on the antique chair shown here - see photo caption for details) or stitched signature in a clothing item can also point toward an item's origin.
+A type of inscription such as a plaque on an antique chair or stitched signature in a clothing item can also point toward an item's origin.
 Make sure in those instances that the type of materials used to create the inscription is age appropriate to the piece or from a reliable source.
 Even a note with a more common item can help verify when a piece was made, which is also valuable in documenting an object's history and may add some value.